Why Building Your Business Can Feel Like an Unsolvable Puzzle

 • And they click into place (the website copy)

-Eventually, you can see past the 1,000 individual pieces and start seeing the pieces that belong together.
+Eventually, you see past the 1,000 individual pieces and start seeing the pieces that belong together.
 And they fit together beautifully.

 Your Next Steps to Clarity